forhaoliu/hybrid-discriminative-generative/README.md

-This is the official code for the paper [Unification of Supervised Learning and ContrastiveLearning through Energy-based Models](http://arxiv.org/abs/2007.09070).
+This is the official code for the paper [Hybrid Discriminative-Generative Training via Contrastive Learning](http://arxiv.org/abs/2007.09070).

 This is code is built upon the official code of the great work [JEM](https://github.com/wgrathwohl/JEM).